by Carolyn Brown

 Billion Dollar Cowboy is the first book in Carolyn Brown’s new series Cowboys & Brides.
 While the plot isn’t new and there were some cliché moments, Brown offered up a fun romance that kept me entertained.

 The tale takes place in the heart of Texas at the ranch of now billionaire Colton Nelson.
-His best friend and financial consultant Andy hires his cousin Laura Baker to help him in the office.
-Laura is an enabler and continually bails out her gambling addicted older sister.
+Andy, his best friend, and financial consultant hire, his cousin Laura Baker to help him in the office.
+Laura is an enabler and continually bails out her gambling-addicted older sister.
 When Laura is laid off and her sister has two days to pay back ten thousand dollars, Laura is forced to seek Andy’s help.
 So she ends up living over the barn and helping Andy with the ranch books and investments to work off the debt.
 He sets conditions for both sisters and one is that they have no contact.
 Colton has his own share of problems since he won the lottery and those include woman trying to catch him.
 When ladies at a club slip him a mickey his grandmother and Andy come up with a plan and the tale that unfolds was fun, sweet, and I quickly consumed it.

 Never miss a post by adding Caffeinated to your Inbox